jimburton/vehicle-tracker/README.md

 ## Exercise 2

 Add a new type of `Receiver` called `TargetReceiver`.
-This receiver will print to the console requesting an operator to enter the ID of a vehicle of special interest.
+This receiver will print to the console requesting the user to enter the ID of a vehicle of special interest.
 Change the `VehicleGUI` class so that it queries the tracker to see if there is a targetted vehicle.
 If there is one, the `VehicleGUI` will call attention top it by drawing it on screen in a different colour.